Lucknow: Roads

 Two major Indian National Highways have their intersection at Lucknow's Hazratganj intersection: NH-30 to Shahjahanpur Via Sitapur in north and NH-30 to south Allahabad via Raebareli, NH-27 to Kanpur and Porbandar via Jhansi and Silchar via Gorakhpur.
 Multiple modes of public transport are available such as metro rail, taxis, city buses, cycle rickshaws, auto rickshaws and compressed natural gas (CNG) low-floor buses with and without air-conditioning.
-In recent times, air-conditioned buses have also been introduced.
+In recent times, air-conditioned electric buses have also been introduced.
 CNG was introduced as an auto fuel to keep air pollution under control.
-Radio Taxis are operated by several major companies like Ola and Uber.
+Radio Taxis are operated by several major companies like Ola, Uber, Rapido and Bharat Taxi.

 The Lucknow Outer Ring Road is a 104 km long, 8-lane highway project designed to improve traffic flow and connectivity in and around Lucknow, and facilitate faster travel to neighbouring districts.
 The road connects to several national and state highways, including Sultanpur Road, Rae Bareli Road, Hardoi Road, Kanpur Road, Ayodhya Road, and Sitapur Road.